janelia-cellmap/cellmap-segmentation-challenge/_sources/annotation_classes.rst

 Class Categories
 ----------------

-### Atomic Classes
+**Atomic Classes**
 Atomic classes represent the fundamental components of cellular structures.
 Each atomic class is defined with a unique identifier and descriptive properties.

-### Group Classes
+**Group Classes**
-Group classes aggregate multiple atomic classes into broader categories.
+Group classes define broader categories by combining multiple atomic classes into a set.
 They are useful for high-level analysis and visualization.

 Detailed Class Descriptions
 ---------------------------